kid1carus/AppleWatchFaces/readme.md

 7. **Which versions of apple watches does this work with ?**

 Any watchOS that can run spriteKit should be fine.
+Tested with watchOS 5.

 8. **Are you planning to do complications ?**